codex-team/codex/docs/development.md

 ### redis.php

-Set `redis` as a hostname, because docker container with Redis has this hostname.
+Set `redis` as a hostname, to match the hostname of the docker container with Redis.
 Other fields you can left with default values.

 ### cache.php

-In 10th string in `host` param you should set Memcached container's hostname `memcached`.
+On 10th line in `host` param you should set Memcached container's hostname `memcached`.

 ```
 'host'             => 'memcached',  // Memcache Server